T-ara: Ambassadorships

 In October 2009, T-ara became the ambassador for the "2009 Apple Day Event" in which they performed their commercial song "Apple Is A" held at Cheonggye Plaza in Seoul.
 By December 2009, T-ara were the official ambassador for both "Busan Science Museum" and the Japanese anime Evangelion: Breaking for which SS501 were previously models.
 In June 2011, T-ara was appointed as public relations ambassadors for "National Sharing Movement" by the Korean Ministry of Health and Welfare.
-The two groups attended the appointment ceremony on June 14 held at Seoul Plaza in Jung-gu, Seoul.
+The group attended the appointment ceremony on June 14 held at Seoul Plaza in Jung-gu, Seoul.

 In August 2011, T-ara were appointed as honorary public relations ambassadors for "2011 Gyeonggi Functional Game Festival".
-Qri and Boram represented the group by attending the appointment ceremony on August 31 where they received a plaque of appreciation from Gyeonggi Province governor Choi Chan-heung.
+Qri and Boram represented the group by attending the appointment ceremony on August 31, where they received a plaque of appreciation from Gyeonggi Province governor Choi Chan-heung.
 Over 150 companies participated in exhibitions and export consultations for the event's third edition.
 In November 2015, T-ara was appointed ambassadors in respect of the establishment of business partnership between Hankyung Media Group and Sina Weibo.
-The group attended the "2015 Hallyu Center Awards" and received the Hallyu Envoy Award.
+The group attended the 2015 Hallyu Center Awards and received the Hallyu Envoy Award.

 Other ventures

 Café "Page One"

 T-ara launched their own café franchise called Cafe Page One that will expand into a chain of 500 nationwide stores.
-The name of their café was influenced from the cafe that member Eunjung ran in her drama Coffee House.
+The name of their café was influenced from the café that Eunjung ran in her drama Coffee House.
 Cafe Page One was opened on July 1, 2011, where the members were present to greet the customers.
 An alternate version of the song featuring vocals from original singer SG Wannabe, Ock Joo Hyun and T-ara's So-yeon was released along with a music video of T-ara on the cafe's opening day.
-A special limited photobook was released celebrating the opening, and it was only given to a limited number of fans who attended the opening.
+A special limited photobook was released celebrating the opening, and it was only given to a small number of fans who attended the opening.

 T-ara Dotcom

 In 2010, T-ara launched their own online shopping mall named "T-ara Dotcom" (T-ara.com).
-To test their entrepreneurial skills, the group held a bazaar in Gangnam, Seoul where they sold personal items including stage costumes.
+To test their entrepreneurial skills, the group held a bazaar in Gangnam, Seoul, where they sold personal items, including stage costumes.
 The event attracted Over 600 people in a few minutes.
 The group managed to raise US$2,300.
 The project was a huge success exceeding 600 million Won (~US$590,000) in monthly revenue.
-It recorded an average 500,000 daily visitors and more than 20 million won in daily sales as of June 2010 becoming the third most successful shopping malls run by a celebrity in a short period.
+It recorded an average 500,000 daily visitors and more than 20 million in daily sales.
+As of June 2010, T-ara Dotcom became the third most successful shopping mall run by a celebrity in a short period.
 T-ara acted as models for the mall since its opening.
 The store was also given its own TV show aired in February 2010.
 In June 2010, Core Contents Media revealed that all proceeds from all of T-ara's World Cup-related products will be donated in support of catering establishments in undeveloped areas of Africa.